 The restructuring of the Company's business that occurred between 1994 and 1997 led the Company to consider the need for a change in its corporate name.
 In particular, it closed its Woolworth operations in the United States in 1997.
 In 1998, after the change in the Company's name, the Company sold its Woolworth operations in Germany and Austria, so that it no longer operates Woolworth stores anywhere in the world.

-Following careful study, the Company changed its name to Venator Group, Inc. As part of the process of identifying a new name, the Company conducted a study which showed that there was a negative perception of the Woolworth name among key stakeholders, including real estate developers, employees, and institutional investors.
+Following careful study, the Company changed its name to Venator Group., Inc. As part of the process of identifying a new name, the Company conducted a study which showed that there was a negative perception of the Woolworth name among key stakeholders, including real estate developers, employees, and institutional investors.
 Further, it showed that investors did not associate the Woolworth name with the type of business the Company had become.
-Having carried out the name change in 1998, the Company believes that to now change its name yet again would be costly and disruptive and serve no useful purpose.
-Also, as there are businesses operating in various parts of the world under the Woolworth name that are not related to the Company, the Company's believes that its use of Woolworth as its corporate name would be confusing to stakeholders, real estate developers and suppliers.
+Having carried out the name change in 1998, now to change the Company's name yet again would be costly and disruptive and serve no useful purpose.
+Also, as there are businesses operating in various parts of the world under the Woolworth name that are not related to the Company, the Company's use of Woolworth as its corporate name would be confusing to stakeholders, real estate developers and suppliers.